LazaUK/AOAI-APIM-AIGateway/README.md

 **_Azure OpenAI (AOAI)_** is another Microsoft's cloud service that lets you deploy and use OpenAI's powerful language models like GPT-4o on Azure platform.
 You can leverage capabilities of AOAI to process and generate multimodal content, from text to images and audio, and easily integrate AOAI with other solutions of your choice.

 In this repo, I'll demonstrate how you can combine functionalities of API-M and AOAI to enable the following use-case scenarios:
-- Enforce custom token limit, so that calling apps can co-share AOAI backends without causing "noise neighbour" situations;
+- ```Enforce custom token limit```, so that calling apps can co-share AOAI backends without causing "noise neighbour" situations;
-- Get detailed token usage breakdown, to understand consumption patterns and accurately re-charge cost to customers or business functions;
+- ```Get detailed token usage breakdown```, to understand consumption patterns and accurately re-charge cost to customers or business functions;
-- Enable load-balancing between target AOAI deployments to meet data residency requirements, and improve performance and reliability of your GenAI solutions.
+- ```Enable load-balancing between target AOAI deployments``` to meet data residency requirements, and improve performance and reliability of your GenAI solutions.

 ## Table of contents:
 - [Scenario 1: Enforcing custom token limit](https://github.com/LazaUK/AOAI-APIM-AIGateway?tab=readme-ov-file#scenario-1-enforcing-custom-token-limit)